gras64/learning-skill/README.md

 its at beginning to work

 ## Description
-This skill teaches you to enable knowledge and humor and to give mycroft a personality
+This skill teaches you to enable knowledge and humor and to give mycroft a personality.

+a little hint:
+if you use the same keyword while learning, there is also a random answer

 ## Examples
  - "Do you want to learn something"